kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 However, it's clear that theres a problem within MoqTransport.
 QUIC is still a relatively new network protocol and there are very different ideas on how to utilize it.
 As a result, the draft is intentionally obtuse, has divergent modes/flags, and has few concrete properties that can be relied on.
-In our RUSH to standardize a protocol, the QUICR solutions often lead to WARP in ideals.

 On a personal level, I've spent far too much of my time on MoQ and I don't want to lose it all.
 This fork is meant to be constructive, unlike the frequent debates about the (lack of) properties of the object model.